table of contents

 Lifestyle changes to help with ED

-Dietary supplements are not the only options for natural remedies in the treatment of erectile dysfunction.
-Lifestyle changes can also help you have a healthier erection.
+Dietary supplements are not the only options to treat erectile dysfunction naturally.
+Lifestyle changes can also help you achieve more satisfying erections and improve your sex life.

 Regular exercise, especially moderate aerobic physical activity, can help you improve erectile function and restore sexual activity by affecting your blood pressure, blood flow, nitric oxide production, and hormonal changes (Duca, 2019).